Support Orders and Attorney Fees Paid Pursuant to Deductions of Child Support

 4. Black Lung

 will comply with a family support order by building the compensation payment

-plan as soon as possible after determining the order’s effective date,
+plan as soon as possible after determining the order’s effective date, which

-subject to family support orders and BWC’s claim management system systematically
+to family support orders and BWC’s claim management system systematically

-generates the “Notice to FSEA for Self Insured Claim” letter to
+generates the “Notice to FSEA for Self Insured Claim” letter to the court with

 2. Living Maintenance (LM);

 5. Permanent Total Disability (PTD);

 6. Change of Occupation;

 types of compensation, except the initial payment of:

 c.
 Temporary Partial (TP).